 Release Date: November 4, 2005

 In a world of anthropomorphic animals, Chicken Little is scrutinized by the town he lives in because they think he’s crazy for saying the sky is falling.
 With the threat of an alien invasion coming, Chicken Little and his friends must warn the town before it’s too late.
 I’m not gonna mince words here: this is the worst animated Disney movie that’s not Mars Needs Moms.
 I initially didn’t know what film I hated more, this or Home On The Range.
 But the more I looked into both movies, the more I realize that Chicken Little was worse.
 This was Disney’s first fully-computer animated feature film and boy, was this not a good first step.
 The animation isn’t even that bad.
 It’s cartoony, but I’ve seen worse cartoony-looking effects.
 The movie throws a lot of jokes and gags at you and very few of them work.
 They weren’t even trying.
 Chicken Little himself seems like a nice guy who’s inventive and creative.
 His friends aren’t that bad either, even when they’re basically stereotypes (the ugly girl, the fat guy, the mute guy).
 The rest of the characters, I despise mainly because of how harsh they are to Chicken Little.
 The way the world is just beating down on this poor guy isn’t even funny, it’s depressing because he doesn’t do anything to deserve such scorn.
 The character I hate the most is Chicken Little’s dad Buck Cluck.
-This is a guy who’s embarrassed of his son and makes excuses to cover his ass.
+This is a guy who’s embarrassed of his own son and doesn’t support him when he needed it.
 Worst.
 Father.
 Ever.
 You wanna know how much I hate these characters?
 When that alien invasion does happen, I was rooting for the aliens to wipe these assholes out.
 I hate this movie so much.
 Unfunny jokes, unlikable characters, sub-standard animation, it’s chicken shit.
 I give it a 2/10.

 Meet The Robinsons